Debatikcenter/er-info/_persons/Falma Fshazi.md

 connections:
 layout: person
 ---
-Former speech writer of Edi Rama
+Former speech writer of Edi Rama, as Director of Communication and Research at the PM's Office.